 Gallaudet's Department of Counseling, founded in 1971, prepares highly qualified master's-level counselors eligible for licensure as professional counselors in most states.
 We offer the only graduate counselor training programs in the world with specializations in working with deaf and hard of hearing individuals.

-All recent Department of Counseling alumni are employed.
+Many of our recent Department of Counseling alumni are employed in the counseling field.
 Read more about our alumni outcomes.

 The training provided in this department uniquely prepares graduates to work with individuals who are deaf and hard of hearing, with or without additional disabilities, by developing a core set of competencies in all students with specializations in school and mental health counseling.

 Programs of study are broadly designed to include formal classes and extensive supervised practicum and internship experiences leading to the Master of Arts degree.
 The curriculum includes courses from the departments of Counseling; American Sign Language and Deaf Studies; and Hearing, Speech and Language Sciences.
 Elective courses are also available through the Consortium of Universities of the Washington Metropolitan Area.
 All counseling programs are open to deaf, hard of hearing, hearing, physically disabled and physically able people who are eligible for admission to the Gallaudet University Graduate School.
 All classes are taught in American Sign Language (ASL).

 In addition to the full-time teaching faculty, a large number of outstanding professionals from around the country lecture and participate in the training programs.
 Practicum sites are available on and off campus.
 They include mainstream, day and residential schools for deaf students as well as public and private mental health agencies serving deaf people.
 Internship sites are located around the country and include residential schools and postsecondary programs, community-based counseling centers and mental health agencies.